asantra1/bootstrap-kubernetes-locally/README.md

  - `vagrant ssh master`

 ### Install docker CE
-(note that docker is not required for master component, still I have installed this as experimental purpose)
+(note that docker is not required in master node, still I have installed this as experimental purpose)

  [Docker for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce)
   ````